-Although the Company's Charter and Bylaws do not limit the amount of indebtedness the Company can incur.
-The Company's policy is to employ prudent amounts of leverage and use debt as a means of providing additional funds for the acquisition of its target assets and the diversification of its portfolio.
+Although the Company's Charter and Bylaws do not limit the amount of indebtedness the Company can incur, the Company's policy is to employ prudent amounts of leverage and use debt as a means of providing additional funds for the acquisition of its target assets and the diversification of its portfolio.
 The amount of leverage the Company will deploy for particular investments in its target assets will depend upon its management team's assessment of a variety of factors, which may include the anticipated liquidity and price volatility of the target assets in its investment portfolio, the potential for losses, the availability and cost of financing the assets, the Company's opinion of the creditworthiness of its financing counterparties, the health of the U.S. economy and commercial mortgage markets, the Company's outlook for the level, slope and volatility of interest rates, the credit quality of the tenants occupying space at the Company's properties, and the need for the Company to comply with financial covenants contained in the Company's credit facilities.
-See ""Management's Discussion and Analysis of Financial Conditions and Results of Operations-Liquidity and Capital Resources" for more detail regarding the financial covenants contained in the Company's credit facilities.
 The Company's board of directors may change its leverage policies at any time without the consent of its stockholders, which could result in an investment portfolio with a different risk profile.